-Like so many people out there, I was always living in the past or the future, never in the present.
-Reliving conversations and playing the "what if" game day in and day out was driving me mad, literally.
+Like so many people, I was always living in the past or the future, never in the present.
+It was driving me mad, literally, to relive conversations and play the "what if" game day in and day out.
 These toxic behaviours have caused years of anxiety and depression.

 The next cornerstone of my cosmic journey was to incorporate gratitude into my daily routine.
 Typically, individuals who partake in gratefulness keep a journal and write daily affirmations or points they are grateful for.
 I'm a bit of a tech geek, so I found an app that works the same way as a journal.
 Plus, the bonus of using an app, reminders!

 I started by listing 5 things I'm thankful for each day.
 Seems simple, right?!
 Not quite.
 Some days, it's effortless to come up with 5 (or more) items, others, not so much.
 But, just like meditation, the more your practice, the easier it gets.
 Remember, what you're grateful for doesn't need to be super deep and profound, it can be as simple as your morning cup of coffee, or that great conversation you had with a friend.
 Don't overthink it, just go with it!

 Since applying gratitude into my day, I'm more inclined to see the positive in situations that would cause me to spiral into a bout of depression.
 It's also helped me to stop overthink and analyze everything!
 But most importantly, it has allowed me to see the good in every day.